brunoterkaly/office-automation/README.md

 This did not work well on Windows.

-Installed a newer version of NPM as follows:
+Installed a newer version of NPM as well as the rest of the packages:

     npm install npm -g
     npm install -g tsd bower gulp yo generator-office

 On my system I had to install individually: